Charles Bénard Le Pontois: Biography

-In 1914, Bénard returned to Novaya Zemlya, where he hiked across the southern island alone, before crossing Gusinaya Zemlya by dogsled together with a Nenets companion.
+In 1914, Bénard returned to Novaya Zemlya, where he hiked across the southern island alone, before crossing Gusinaya Zemlya by dogsledding together with a Nenets companion.

 At the start of the First World War, Bénard was mobilised and put in command of the squadron of minesweepers at Toulon.
 He was later promoted to the rank of Capitaine de frégate.

 After the war, Bénard moved to Penmarc'h, where he devoted himself to archaeology.
 When marine officer and notable archaeologist Louis Eugène Le Pontois died in 1919, Bénard added "Le Pontois" to his name to honor his distant cousin.
 In 1922, he divorced his wife Suzanne, but remarried Gabrielle Philippson-Goldschmidt the following year.
 She was the daughter of a wealthy Belgian banker and herself divorced.
 The couple had two children together.
 With Théodore Monod and Pierre Favret, Bénard Le Pontois performed excavations in the local area and founded the Musée de la Préhistoire finistérienne.
 In 1931, Gabrielle and Charles divorced.
 Shortly after returning from an expedition with Monod to the Sahara desert, Bénard Le Pontois learned that his ex-wife intended to take their two children and end her alimony payments to him.
 Unable to face this situation, he asphyxiated his children and himself.